matthiasdemuzere/w2w/JOSS/paper.md

 ![Caption for example figure.](figure.png){ width=20% }

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions and support from Alberto Martilli, Alejandro Rodriguez Sanchez and Oscar Brousse.

 # References